 Google Earth would need absolute time and date timestamps in the

 imported KML records.
 While LogView calculates horizontal and vertical

 speeds for color-coding of the flight path line, it does not even

 include the second-count, which is shown on the diagram time-axes,

 in the exported KML records.
-Google Earth could not only show this
+Google Earth could at least show this

 timeline on the flight path line.
 If it had the full date and time

-of day, it could (as far as I know) even show correct tree shades
+of day, it could (technically) even show correct tree shades according

 By the way, this is all the same with the "new" version 2